pranjali-444/Semiconductors_SupplyChain_Analysis/README.md

 ---

 ## 🛠️ How Was This Project Built?

-> Think of this as a four-stage pipeline — each stage builds on the last.

 ### Stage 1 — Excel : Cleaning the Raw Data
 Before any analysis could happen, the raw data had to be made reliable.
 In Excel:
 - Scanned all 200 rows for missing values, duplicates, and formatting errors